HHS/TANF-app/docs/Architecture Decision Record/006-deployment-flow.md

 Staging            | Staging         | Gov                  | Deploy code once gov-approved               | Code merged to `HHS/TANF-app:staging`
 Production         | Prod            | Gov                  | Deploy code tested in staging & ready for prod    | Code merged to `HHS/TANF-app:main`

+### How would this affect #521?
+"As a developer, I want a staging site..."

+Under the proposed deployment flow, instead of setting up a staging site in #521, we would set up another pair of frontend/backend applications in the tanf dev Space, which would form the `experiment` deploy environment.

+Developers would be able to deploy code to `experiment` anytime.
+The current `development` site would be used to deploy work ready for QASP review.

+We would set up a `staging` site at a later time -- for example, once we have an OFA Tech Lead onboarded and able to own and maintain the government-access-only staging and deploy sites.

 ## Consequences